 University of California at Los Angeles, 1977, B.A.

-As newsroom counsel at AP, Karen was responsible for drafting and negotiating appeals with federal and state agencies on FOIA denials, and has drafted and filed more than 200 appeals since joining AP in 2009.
-AP’s FOIA efforts were highlighted in a New York Times article in February, 2010, and AP’s 2009 and 2010 FOIA efforts were honored with the Eugene Pulliam First Amendment Award in August 2011.
+As First Amendment counsel at AP, Karen was also responsible for drafting and negotiating appeals with federal and state agencies on FOIA denials, and has drafted and filed more than 200 appeals.
+These FOIA efforts were highlighted in a New York Times article in February, 2010, and AP’s 2009 and 2010 FOIA efforts were honored with the SPJ Eugene Pulliam First Amendment Award in August 2011.
+In May 2015, Karen testified before the Senate Judiciary Committee in support of stronger FOIA reforms.
+The bill passed the Senate in early 2016.

 Karen holds a B.A. in Philosophy and Economics from The University of Pennsylvania, and a J.D. from Fordham Law School.